-Hume argues that induction relies on analogy.
+Hume argues that the induction to claims about the causal structure of the world relies on analogy.
 We have to consider when cases are similar in order to know when we can assimilate particular experiences and when a law applies.